nrnc/nchukkaio/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on React and Nodejs projects and Building a commit log using golang
-- 🌱 I’m currently learning golang and aspiring to be a gopher
-- 👯 I’m looking to collaborate on golang projects
+- 👯 I’m looking to collaborate on golang cloud native projects
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...